-Good local government planning is directed towards goals, the desired long-term futures determined by the council and articulated in the Council Plan.
-A goal is defined here as: the result or achievement toward which effort is directed; in this case, an intention for the desired future of residents of an LGA.
+Good planning is directed towards goals, the desired long-term futures determined by the organisation and articulated in the key founding document or related legislation.
+A goal is defined here as: the result or achievement toward which effort is directed; in this case, an intention for the desired future of participants in our activities.

-These goals should be determined as a result of community consultation and policy requirements, legislative or other.
-All other policies and plans of the council should respond to that document, including the Cultural Development Plan.
-Because the Council undertakes community consultation to determine values of the community and then sets goals to address those, cultural development planners do not need to undertake extensive consultation themselves to identify values or goals.
-Where consultation might need to occur is in understanding existing cultural resources and capacity in the municipality, as discussed in Action Step 2c below.
+Goals could be determined as a result of community consultation and policy requirements, legislative or other.
+All other policies and plans of the organisation should respond to that document, including the Cultural Development Plan.
+Because governments such as councils undertakes community consultation to determine values of the community and then sets goals to address those, cultural planners do not need to undertake further consultation themselves to identify values or goals.
+Where consultation might need to occur is in understanding existing cultural resources and capacity in the community of interest, as discussed in Action Step 2c below.

 However, objectives can be achieved, and need to be set to enable specific, measurable progress towards goals.
 Setting of objectives will be discussed in Principle 3.

-Action Step 2a: Identify goals established by Council in the Council Plan.
+Action Step 2a: Identify goals established by the governing body.

-Identify the Council’s goals from the Council Plan: what are the aspirations for the people of the LGA described in the Plan?
+Identify the goals from the organisation’s constitution or founding document.
 Identifying goals can be straightforward when they are clearly articulated, but in some plans, it might be difficult to find them.
-If the goals in your Council Plan aren’t clear, interpret the Plan to inform your work.
+If the goals in your founding document aren’t clear, interpret the documentation to inform your work.
 Look for aspirational statements, or objectives within activities.
 For example, to ‘build a new Community Centre to support cohesive communities’ is a clear goal of a cohesive community.